Black doctor who tried to help sick passenger claims flight attendants didn't trust her credentials

 Delta changed its policy for providing medical credentials in 2016 after Cross, a 28-year-old black doctor, said she was met with skepticism when she volunteered to treat a sick passenger on a Delta flight from Detroit to Minneapolis.

-The Delta spokesman said "we are working with all of our connection partners to ensure their changes and actions align with ours."
+The Delta spokesman told NBC News that "we are working with all of our connection partners to ensure their changes and actions align with ours."